Initiatives to Strengthen Governance

 The Internal Audit Office*, which performs an internal audit function, implements audits of internal controls, risk management, compliance etc. at the Company, including Group companies, and provides assessments and recommendations.

-Regarding cooperation with public company accounting auditors, Audit & Supervisory Board members strive to strengthen cooperation through suitable exchanges of opinions such as receiving reports from PCA auditors on their audit results and audit policy.
+Regarding cooperation with public company accounting auditors, ASB members strive to strengthen cooperation through suitable exchanges of opinions such as receiving reports from PCA auditors on their audit results and audit policy.

-Regarding cooperation with the Internal Audit Office, whenever the Internal Audit Office carries out an internal audit, Audit & Supervisory Board members are briefed on its audit policy and results.
-Audit & Supervisory Board members also direct investigations, providing instructions to the Internal Audit Office, which also when necessary serves as the secretariat for Audit & Supervisory Board members.
+Regarding cooperation with the Internal Audit Office, whenever the Internal Audit Office carries out an internal audit, ASB members are briefed on its audit policy and results.
+ASB members also direct investigations, providing instructions to the Internal Audit Office, which also when necessary serves as the secretariat for ASB members.

-Regarding the maintenance of internal control systems, Audit & Supervisory Board members work to increase the effectiveness of audits, requesting briefings whenever necessary from the Corporate Planning Department, the unit responsible for supervision of internal controls.
+Regarding the maintenance of internal control systems, ASB members work to increase the effectiveness of audits, requesting briefings whenever necessary from the Corporate Planning Department, the unit responsible for supervision of internal controls.

 The Internal Audit Office briefs the public company accounting auditor on its audit results, internal audit policies and other such matters in an effort to cooperate with the PCA auditor at all times.